Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

-The SAM model \cite{2023-SAM} is an open-world segmentation model capable of isolating any object within an image when given appropriate prompts, such as points, boxes.
-However, SAM requires point or box prompts and does not directly identify masked objects based on arbitrary text inputs.
-To address this issue, we combine the SAM model with an open-world object detector Grounding DINO \cite{2023-groundingDino} to support text inputs about the object.
-Grounding DINO is an open-world object detector with robust zero-shot detection capabilities that can detect bounding boxes by inputting object text.
-First, we input the object name into Grounding DINO to obtain the object’s bounding box, and then we pass the bounding box information to the SAM model to generate the semantic segmentation mask.

-The semantic mask for each object, as a form of binary image, represents pixels in two distinct states—typically black and white, where each pixel is encoded using a single bit.
+The SAM model \cite{2023-SAM} is an open-world segmentation model capable of isolating any object within an image given appropriate prompts, e.g., points, boxes.
+However, SAM cannot directly identify masked objects given text inputs.
+We combine SAM with Grounding DINO \cite{2023-groundingDino} to support text input about the object.
+First, we input the Object Name $Textn$ into Grounding DINO to obtain the object’s bounding boxes, and then pass them to SAM to generate the semantic segmentation mask.
+The semantic mask for each object, as a form of binary image, represents pixels in two distinct states—typically black and white.
 Some binary image compression methods, e.g. JBIG2 \cite{2000-jbig2}, runlength coding \cite{1966-runlength-encoding}, can be applied to further losslessly compress the semantic masks.

-\textbf{Image Encoder.} The aforementioned text descriptions and semantic masks are obviously inadequate for the accurate decoding of the image.
-Such an approach would inevitably lead to a significant reduction in fidelity compared to the original image, akin to the findings in the related literature\cite{lei2023text+sketch}.
-This is attributable to the substantial loss of critical information, such as structural details and color nuance, which are inherently challenging to encapsulate in natural language.

-An extremely compressed representation of the original image can serve as a foundational reference of structural and color information for the generative decoder although this compressed representation captures only a severely degraded version of the original image and lacks texture details.
-When combined with the two aforementioned image textualization and semantic mask encoders, this extremely compressed image helps the subsequent generative decoder achieve satisfactory perceptual quality while maintaining consistency with the original image.
+\textbf{Image Encoder.} While text descriptions and segmentation masks offer semantic and spatial cues, they are insufficient to fully reconstruct image details such as structure and color nuance \cite{lei2023text+sketch}.
+To address this, we introduce an extremely compressed reference image that preserves coarse structure and color information, serving as the starting point for multi-stage semantic decoding.